Chinese in Northwest America Research Committee (CINARC)

 and mother

 The rest of what is known of Maggie Chin's story is well told by Doug Chin (not a relative, incidentally).
 Dong Oy took care of babies and sewed for a living.
 After Maggie had entered the University of Washington, she and her mother opened a Chinese tea room in the University District.
 Long-time Seattle Chinese who remember Dong Oy say that she remained fiercely independent for the rest of her life.
-Maggie later married architect Sam Chin, the designer of the Chong Wa Benevolent Association building in Seattle's Chinatown [Note 6].
-She and Sam had no children.

 Women Who Were Not Down-Trodden: the Saga of Dong Oy and Maggie Chin.不倔不挠话曾爱